gdm85/distrilock/README.md

 [GNU GPLv2](./LICENSE)

+## Credits

+Thanks to the people that implemented POSIX locks in Linux and NFSv4; the `man 2 fcntl` page and the online sources that you can find in 'Relevant links' section were helpful in understanding and prototyping.

 ## Relevant links

 * [File Locking and Unlocking with Fcntl](http://voyager.deanza.edu/~perry/lock.html), a nice summary on file locking with `fcntl`, also [available here in markdown format](./c_examples.md)